Sharon2018/LRU_cache/README.md

 The time conplexity of get(key) for a queue is O(n).
 In order to have a O(1) time for function get and set, we need an extra date strcuter: HashMap.
-The HashMap key will be the function input key, the HashMap value will be the double LinkedList Node.
+The HashMap key will be the function input key, the HashMap value will be the double LinkedList Node, as shown in folliwng figure.

 # Date Structure